MoritzGoeckel/MLang/README.md

 # MLang

-MLang is a custom made, strictly typed, fully type inferred programming language that compiles to LLVM.
+MLang is a strictly typed programming language with full type inference that compiles to LLVM.
 The language is build on top of ANTLR4 as the front-end and targets LLVM JIT as the backend.
 The project is tested with the google test framework.

 I build this language solely for fun and educational purposes, so maybe you should not use this in production 🐴